-Hunters is a trading style of Hunters Property Group Limited, a company registered in England & Wales with company number 03947557 and whose registered office is located at Apollo House, Eboracum Way, York, YO31 7RE.
+Hunters is a trading style of Hunters Property Limited, a company registered in England & Wales with company number 09448465 and whose registered office is located at Apollo House, Eboracum Way, York, YO31 7RE.
 Hunters are owned by The Property Franchise Group PLC, a company registered in England & Wales with company number 08721920, whose registered office is located at 2 St. Stephen's Court, St. Stephen's Road, Bournemouth, Dorset, BH2 6LA.

-Hunters is a franchised network that includes a number of independently owned companies, partnerships and sole traders who have a licence to use the Hunters brand, under their own company identity, details of which can be found on their branch page at hunters.com.
+Hunters is made up of a network of offices which includes a number of independently owned companies, partnerships and sole traders (“Franchisees”) who have a licence to use the Hunters brand, under their own company identity, details of which can be found on their branch page at hunters.com.

 Hunters complies with all of the principles relating to the processing of personal data within article 5 of the EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) and the Data Protection Act 2018.

 What information do we collect about you and why?

 We collect information about you when you register with us or use our services.
 We also collect information when you voluntarily complete customer surveys and provide feedback.
 Website usage information is collected using cookies.
 Some branches within the network may record telephone conversations for Training purposes.

 When you contact us, book a valuation, request property details or register an interest in the services we provide, we need to know your name, postal address, email address and contact telephone number.